flyntwp/flynt/Components/BlockAnchor/README.md

 # Block Anchor

 Drop Block:Anchor anywhere in the page and create an anchor link from unique name.
-Use anchor link to scroll to this position.
+Copy and use anchor link to scroll to this position.